 Smart factory integration refers to the process of connecting machines, software, data systems, and people within a manufacturing environment to create a unified and intelligent production system.
 It combines technologies such as Industrial IoT, artificial intelligence, robotics, cloud computing, and advanced analytics to improve coordination and efficiency.

-This concept emerged from the broader movement known as Industry 4.0, which focuses on digital transformation in manufacturing.
+Smart factory integration emerged from the broader movement known as Industry 4.0, which focuses on digital transformation in manufacturing.
 Traditional factories often operate with isolated systems, where machines and departments function independently.
-Smart integration aims to link these systems so they can share real-time data and respond automatically to changes.
+Smart integration connects these systems so they can share real-time data and respond automatically to changes.

 In simple terms, smart factory integration allows equipment, sensors, and management platforms to communicate continuously.
 This communication supports better decision-making, predictive maintenance, and optimized workflows.